Significant-Gravitas/AutoGPT/README.md

 Simply set them in the `.env` file.

-Alternatively you can use the appropriate following method (advanced):
+Alternatively, you can set them from the command line (advanced):

 For Windows Users:
 ```